Test of CP-invariance of the Higgs boson in vector-boson fusion production and its decay into four leptons: Theoretical framework and analysis methodology

 where $O_i^{(6)}$ are the operators of mass-dimension six, which are invariant under the SM gauge group, the $c_{i}$ are the corresponding dimensionless real coupling constants, the Wilson coefficients, and $\Lambda$ is the energy cutoff scale of the effective field theory.

 There are several complete sets of these dimension-six operators.
-One such set, used in many existing LHC EFT interpretations~\cite{HIGG-2020-08,HIGG-2020-16,ATL-PHYS-PUB-2022-037, CMS-TOP-21-004}, is the \textit{Warsaw basis}, which contains 59 independent operators assuming lepton and baryon number conservation~\cite{BUCHMULLER1986621, Grzadkowski:2010es}.
-Three CP-odd operators, listed in the first three rows of Table~\ref{tab:CPcoup}, are composed of the Higgs boson doublet and the gauge-field-strength tensors of the unbroken gauge symmetry.
-These contribute to the $HVV$ vertex for both \VBF production and vector-boson decays ($\gamma\gamma, ZZ, WW$).
+One such set, used in many existing LHC EFT interpretations~\cite{HIGG-2020-08, HIGG-2020-16, ATL-PHYS-PUB-2022-037, CMS-TOP-21-004, CMS-HIG-19-009}, is the \textit{Warsaw basis} ~\cite{Buchmuller:1985jz, Grzadkowski:2010es}.
+Only three CP-odd operators contributing to the $HVV$ vertex for both \VBF production and vector-boson decays are considered, and are listed in the first three rows of Table~\ref{tab:CPcoup}\footnote{This analysis is sensitive to each CP-odd coupling normalised by $(1-\ensuremath{c_{\text{even}}})$ where $\ensuremath{c_{\text{even}}}$ is a linear combination of CP-even couplings that leave the shapes of the analysis observables invariant.
+Since these CP-even couplings are assumed to be zero, the measurements in the rest of this paper are simply denoted by the CP-odd coupling.}.

 The same phenomena are described by an alternative complete set of operators, based on the mass eigenstates after the spontaneous symmetry breaking instead of the fields of the unbroken gauge symmetry.
 This formulation is expressed in terms of the physical states of SM gauge bosons $W^+$, $W^-$, $Z$, and $\gamma$.
 With these operators it is possible to build another basis~\cite{deFlorian:2016spz, Azatov:2022kbs} that can probe the effects of the Higgs boson couplings to other particles, and is more closely linked to experimental physical observables than the Warsaw basis.
 It is called the \textit{Higgs basis} in which three independent CP-odd couplings, listed in Table~\ref{tab:CPcoup} together with their operators, mediate the same phenomena as the Warsaw-basis couplings.
-Each coupling of one basis can be expressed as a linear combination of the three couplings in the other basis.
+Each coupling of one basis can be expressed as a linear combination of the three couplings in the other basis (see \App{\ref{sec:appconv}}).

 Finally, a common parameterization used in existing experimental searches for CP-violation at the $HVV$ vertex~\cite{HIGG-2020-08,HIGG-2015-06} assumes a single BSM CP-odd Higgs boson coupling denoted by \dTilde.
 In~\cite{HIGG-2015-06}, it was considered that the different contributions from the various electroweak gauge-boson fusion processes could not be distinguished experimentally, and assumed that the BSM CP-odd Higgs boson couplings \cHWtil and \cHBtil in the Warsaw basis are equal, leading to the remaining coupling \cHWBtil being zero.
 The CP-odd parameter \dTilde is related to the Warsaw-basis couplings by the parameterization $\cHWtil = \cHBtil = \frac{\Lambda^2}{\varv^2} \dTilde$, where $\varv$ is the Higgs boson vacuum expectation value.
 In the Higgs basis, it is equivalent to the direction $\tCza = 0$, $\tCaa = \sin^2 \theta_{W} \cos^2 \theta_{W} \tCzz $, where $\theta_{W}$ is the Weinberg angle.